 - Place paper liners into 2 (12 cup) muffin tins and set aside.

 - In a bowl.
-Sift all dry ingredients.
+Sift all dry ingredients (cake flour, baking powder, and salt).
 Set aside.

 - In a different bowl.
-Whisk egg yolks until light in color.
-Add vegetable oil and whisk until well incorporated.
+Whisk egg yolks and sugar until light in color.
+Add vegetable oil and water and then whisk until well incorporated.

-- Pour in the sifted dry ingredients and whisk until it becomes smooth and no lumps.
+- Tip in the sifted dry ingredients in three batches and using a spatula fold gently until it becomes smooth and has no lumps.
 Set aside.

 Making the meringue

-- Place the egg whites and cream of tartar into a clean bowl and whisk on high using the whisk attachment, until it becomes foamy.
+- Place the egg whites and cream of tartar into a clean bowl and whisk on high-speed using the whisk attachment until it becomes foamy.
 Decrease the speed to low and gradually add the sugar.
-Increase speed to high and continue whisking until stiff peaks form, approximately 2 minutes.
+Increase speed to high and continue whisking until stiff peaks form approximately 2 minutes.

 Combining the batter and meringue

-- Bake for 25 minutes, until a toothpick comes out clean or the cupcakes reach an internal temperature of 95 to 98 degrees C. Remove from the oven to a cooling rack and allow to cool completely before frosting.
+- Bake for 25 minutes, until an inserted toothpick comes out clean.
+Remove from the oven and flip upside down to a cooling rack to avoid deflating and allow it to cool completely.
+Serve and Enjoy.
+Bon Appetit!